ihgazni2/dlixhict-didactic/README.md

 head siblings_seq = 0, body siblings_seq = 1;
 meta siblings_seq = 0, Success siblings_seq =0,Error siblings_seq =1;

->>>>'external\_path': the absolute path consist of tags splited into a array,just like the ancestors-or-self chain in html
+>>>>'external\_path': the absolute path consist of tags splited into a array,just like the ancestors-and-self chain in html
 >>>>>Error external\_path = ['html','body','Error']

 >>>>'path': the absolute path consist of siblings\_seq and 'children' splited into a array